wp-plugins/nextgen-facebook/readme.txt

 Once activated, you don't have to configure any settings for NGFB to start adding Open Graph meta tags to your webpages.

-The plugin settings are available under an *Open Graph* admin menu, where you can select a default image, include social buttons in your content, change the shared thumbnail image size, and much more.
+The plugin settings are available under an *Open Graph* admin menu, where you can select a default image, include social buttons in your content, change the shared thumbnail image size, and much, much more.

 = Uninstall Methods =

 **Automated Removal**

 1. Login to your website
+1. In the NGFB Advanced settings, check "Preserve on Uninstall" if you would like to keep NGFB settings in the database
 1. Go to Plugins
 1. Select Installed Plugins
 1. Click the Deactivate link under *NGFB Open Graph*
 1. Click the Delete link under *NGFB Open Graph*

-Note that deleting the plugin this way will also remove all of its option settings from the database.
+Unless you check the "Preserve on Uninstall" option, deleting the plugin will also remove all of its settings from the database.

 **Manual Removal**

 1. Remove the wordpress/wp-content/plugins/nextgen-facebook/ folder

-Note that removing the plugin folder manually will not remove its option settings from the database.
+Removing the plugin folder manually will not remove its settings from the database.
 This may be desirable if you want to upload a new plugin archive, without loosing its existing options.

-If you need to roll-back and re-install an older version, you can find them all on the [WordPress Developers](http://wordpress.org/plugins/nextgen-facebook/developers/) page.
+If you need to roll-back and re-install an older *Free* version, you can find them all on the [WordPress Developers](http://wordpress.org/plugins/nextgen-facebook/developers/) page.

 == Frequently Asked Questions ==